n3mo/massmine-docs/pd-src/docs/install.md

 * pathname-expand
 * html-parser

+The openssl egg requires the openssl development libraries installed on your system.
+These can be installed with most package managers (e.g., apt-get, pacman, brew, etc.).

+For example, on Ubuntu:

+    sudo apt-get install libssl-dev

 Assuming Chicken Scheme has been properly installed, these eggs (packages) can be installed in a single command:

     chicken-install clucker args openssl medea srfi-19 pathname-expand html-parser